Estuarine acidification

 Estuarine acidification happens when the pH balance of water in coastal marine ecosystems, specifically those of estuaries, decreases.
 Water, generally considered neutral on the pH scale, normally perfectly balanced between alkalinity and acidity.
 While ocean acidification occurs due to the ongoing decrease in the pH of the Earth's oceans, caused by the absorption of carbon dioxide (CO2) from the atmosphere, pH change in estuaries is more complicated than in the open ocean due to direct impacts from land run-off, human impact, and coastal current dynamics.
-In the ocean, wave and wind movement allows carbon dioxide (CO2) to mixes with water (H2O) forming carbonic acid (H2CO3).
+In the ocean, wave and wind movement allows carbon dioxide (CO2) to mix with water (H2O) forming carbonic acid (H2CO3).
 Through wave motion this chemical bond is mixed up, allowing for the further break of the bond, eventually becoming carbonate (CO3) which is basic and helps form shells for ocean creatures, and two hydron molecules.
 This creates the potential for acidic threat since hydron ions readily bond with any Lewis Structure to form an acidic bond.
 This is referred to as an oxidation-reduction reaction.

 The basic chemical equation is as follows: